Vall360/BD_ML_project/Fake News Classifier/README.md

 - `log_history.csv` – log of metrics during training
 - `test_metrics.csv` – metrics on the test split
 - `*.png` – graphs of loss and metrics per epoch

+On an Apple M2 with 16 GB RAM the full training (including hyperparameter search) finishes in roughly four hours.

 ## Inference